arisa-1208/arisa-1208.github.io/essays/UI_Frameworks.md

 My personal experience with Bootstrap became clear during a challenging project to recreate the Tiffany & Co. website.
 At first, I was worried about the brand's sophisticated design, expecting weeks of detailed CSS work to capture its elegant look and subtle interactions.
 But the magical Bootstrap 5 made this intimidating task manageable.
 The grid system helped me recreate Tiffany's perfectly aligned product displays.
 Ready-made components sped up development of the navigation, product cards, and image galleries.
 Most surprisingly, Bootstrap's helper classes let me make quick styling adjustments without writing a lot of custom CSS.

-Take a look at the two images below!
+Take a look at the two screenshots below!

 <p align="center">
   <img src="../img/arisa's origi.png" width="45%" alt="Arisa's">